shadowaxe99/crm_for_raising_capital_v2/docs/README.md

 # CRM for Raising Capital

 This is a CRM (Customer Relationship Management) application designed specifically for raising capital.
-It helps manage investor interactions, schedule emails, and analyze investor sentiment.
+It helps manage investor interactions, schedule emails, analyze investor sentiment, update investor profiles, generate investor reports, and more.

 ## Features